Yomguithereal/psia-python-advanced/decks/intro.md

 # SciencesPo médialab

-Founded by Bruno Latour, directed by Dominique Cardon
+Founded by Bruno Latour, directed by Sylvain Parasie

 Based on the following triangle: